-2. Consider a credit-worthy cosigner
+2. Consider a creditworthy cosigner

 3. Check your credit report

-Reach out to one of the three national credit bureaus (Experian, Equifax, and TransUnion) and view your credit report.
+Reach out to one of the three national credit bureaus (Experian, Equifax, and TransUnion) to view your credit report.
 You can check your credit for free with each of these bureaus once a year to get a better understanding about what is impacting your score.
-By keeping an eye on your credit score and starting with simple steps like making on-time payments and paying off your balances, you’ll build your credit health in no time.
+By keeping an eye on your credit and starting with simple steps like making on-time payments and paying off your balances, you’ll build your credit health in no time.

 For students new to credit, talk to your parents about opening a secured or student credit card and practice good credit habits like keeping your balance low and never missing a payment.

 You have options

 Figuring out how you’re going to pay for college doesn’t have to be a challenge.
 If you’ve been denied a student loan, work on building or improving your credit, and don’t be afraidto ask the people around you for help.
 If you’re still having trouble, don’t hesitate to contact your school’s financial aid office.
 They may have other suggestions to help you pay, like a tuition payment plan that allows you to pay your tuition bill in monthly installments.
 Don’t let a student loan denial put a damper on your college journey.